-- o To create an eFD account, you must provide:
+- o To create an eFD account, filers must provide:

-- Full name
+- o Full name

-- Primary email address
+- o Primary email address

 - Secondary email address

 - Senate office or agency

 - Senate office address

 - Senate office phone number

-- Personal phone number
+- o Personal phone number

 - Home address

-Your email address, home address, and personal phone number are confidential and will not be made available to the public.
+A filer's email address, home address, and personal phone number are confidential and will not be made available to the public.

 The Committee will use the email addresses listed on your profile page for communications regarding your reports.
-If you are leaving Senate employment, you must ensure that you have at least one non-Senate email address as part of your profile so that you continue to receive notifications and maintain access your eFD account.
+If you are leaving Senate employment, you must ensure that you have at least one non-Senate email address as part of your profile so that you continue to receive notifications and maintain access to your eFD account.
 You will be required to certify that all profile information is updated before filing any report in eFD.